Consulting

 Time Restrictions and Scheduling

 Per University regulations, from roughly August 20 to May 20 each year, I am limited to no more than 8 hours/week total in all of my non-University paid work, except while on sabbatical (January 2026 to May 2026).
 Thus, for larger projects during the academic year, it may be preferable to work with my university to buy out my time using university-determined rates.
+Likewise, some projects, particularly those involving extensive data entry, should go through my university so I can hire student research assistants.
 (Please provide at least six months’ notice for university-involved projects to allow for teaching schedules and contract processing.)

 Limits

 While I am happy to work with both government and advocacy organizations, I limit my work to providing factual background and answering clear empirical questions with data.
-As much as possible, I do not advocate for particular policies or actions; instead, in my work, I seek to separate data and science from morality and politics to provide unbiased and neutral information that others can use to inform their own opinions and plans.
+While I can advise on what policies are most likely to achieve specific (client-supplied) goals based on available evidence, I do not take advocacy positions for particular policies or actions; instead, in my work, I seek to separate data and science from morality and politics to provide unbiased and neutral information that others can use to inform their own opinions and plans.

 I am happy to work with universities and academic departments to give workshops or a series of one-on-one or small-group consultations with students, but I do not accept contracts from individual academics to provide paid advice on their research and writing (pending availability, I do that for free over Zoom and email).